 The Cooper Hewitt museum is housed in the historic Carnegie mansion on Fifth Avenue.
 Cooper Hewitt's affiliation with the Smithsonian allows students free access to most of the country's museums.
-Students can take advantage of other nearby museums, such as the Metropolitan Museum of Art, the Frick Collection, and the Neue Gallerie, each of which include senior staff members who trained in the Parsons/Cooper Hewitt MA program.
+Students can take advantage of other nearby museums, such as the Metropolitan Museum of Art, the Frick Collection, and the Neue Galerie, each of which include senior staff members who trained in the Parsons/Cooper Hewitt MA program.

 Parsons Paris will benefit from opportunities to conduct research using local collections and work with curators, educators, and visiting scholars there.
 The city is known for its museums, galleries, auction houses, archives, and historic houses, and Parsons' relationship to these cultural institutions creates new opportunities for students to access these resources in their research.

 Students in the History of Design and Curatorial Studies program can also enroll in the other graduate courses offered by Parsons.
 In collaborating with Parsons students training to be design practitioners, students in the MA learn to better understand the cultural forces that shape the contemporary material world as well as acquire an appreciation of the role that design plays in it.